MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_paymentmethods_delete.md

 ---

 # Delete paymentMethods
-Delete a paymentMethod from Dynamics 365 for Financials.
+Delete a payment method object from Dynamics 365 for Financials.

 ## HTTP request
 ```